SophistSolutions/Stroika/Documentation/Building Stroika.md

 Visual Studio Code works well with Stroika.
 Just open the workspace file Workspaces/VSCode/Stroika.code-workspace.
 The workspsace contains pre-built 'tasks' to build Stroika (run makefiles).

+To use the builtin 'tasks.json' - you may need to install the VSCode extension "command variable".

 ### Using QtCreator (on unix)

 Run Library/Projects/QtCreator/CreateQtCreatorSymbolicLinks.sh to create project files at the top level of your Stroika directory.
 Then you can open that .creator file in qtCreator, and build and debug Stroika-based applications.